-After 6 months, there is significant improvement including reduction in pustules and inflammation with partial filling of pitting.
+After 6 months, there is significant improvement including reduction in pustules and inflammation with partial filling of pitted areas.

 After 12 months wheatgrass there has been significant smoothing of the skin.
 Pustules have disappeared and many pock marks are now completely filled.

 This young woman suffered from acne for 10 years.
 In the picture on the left, note marked skin disfigurement and inflammation/redness.
 Numerous skin applications, antibiotics and anti-acne drugs failed to improve her condition.
 However, after only six weeks of treatment with wheatgrass extract, her skin has almost returned to normal.

 At the time, daily treatment consisted of benzoyl peroxide, a drug with potential side effects such as eyelid edema (swelling), anaphylactic reaction (potentially serious). tight throat feeling (potentially serious), dyspnea (difficulty breathing), dry skin, irritant contact dermatitis, skin irritation and burning skin sensation.

 The photographs show obvious improvement in the child's skin.
 After four months, (Sept.
 2019), there was no sign of pustules (pus) and only very mild inflammation (redness).

 After 9 months treatment, the picture on the right shows no evidence of inflammation, and pock marks (scarring) have almost disappeared.
 Many acne patients could have avoided scarring (and still can), by applying a little wheatgrass extract over the damaged skin just once a week, and persevering.